Fedora Silverblue: Ultimate Post Installation Guide

 Change LUKS headers to allow discards

-or interactively inspected and modified with an editor rpm-ostree kargs --editor
+rpm-ostree kargs --delete=KEY=VALUE or interactively inspected and modified with an editor rpm-ostree kargs --editor.Btrfs Mount Options

 First, we check how our Btrfs volumes are currently mounted.